u-sb/nginx-docker/README.md

 ```

 This `docker-nginx-reload.sh` script will test your new configuration and reload the server.
 It will rollback if the test fails.

+## License and Trademark

+We distribute this software under the MIT license.

+[nginx](http://nginx.org/en/) is a opensource HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server distributed under the 2-clause BSD-like license.

+NGINX is a trademark of F5 NETWORKS, INC.

+We are not affiliated with NGINX Inc. and/or F5 NETWORKS, INC.